• Skip to main content

 • New Venture NV4500 (5-speed manual)

 The 47RH auto is the least desirable with respect to added power.
-The Getrag and New Ventures are more favorable to added power but still require upgrades once you try to power past the +100hp mark.
+The Getrag and New Venture are more favorable for performance mods but still require upgrades once you try to power past the +100hp mark.
 At lighter power levels, an upgraded clutch will do, but as you start to look to push past 300rwhp, you will need to further modify the transmissions to hold the power.

-The Cummins 12v/6BT is widely regarded as the best and most reliable diesel engine ever produced.
+The 5.9 Cummins 12v is widely regarded as the best and most reliable diesel engine ever produced.
 These engines are extremely simplistic, operating with mostly mechanical components rather than complicated electronic ones.
 The simplicity allows for massive power potential in conjunction with ultimate reliability.

 The engine and its components such as the P7100 P-pump will easily make it to the 500,000 mile mark with adequate maintenance.
+The VE44 injection pump is less desirable, but this is mostly because of its performance potential and less about reliability.
 These engines are even known to break the 500k mile mark while pushing 500rwhp+.
+This is the reason this engine frequently takes the #1 spot for most reliable modern diesel engines.

 With its insane power potential and relentless reliability, it’s no wonder this is considered one of the best diesels ever made.